dwalleck/darylwalleck/content/post/why-i-fail-at-leetcode/index.md

 through the coding portion of the interview step-by-step in my head.
 Some of the obvious observations I made were:

 - I ignored a suggestion my interviewer made
 - I talked through my solution without writing a single thing down
 - I didn't verify my solution at all
 - I waited far too long to run my code

-My straightforward conclusion was that I wasn't as methodical as I could have been.
+My initial conclusion was that I wasn't as methodical as I could have been.
 This was far from my first coding interview, but I thought back and realized I had never done any of those things in my interviews.
 Why not?
 They sound like common sense.
 As I started to beat myself up, I took a step back,